Sustainable Gaps

 What you may be feeling

-Something keeps returning, but every meeting finds a different reason.
-The assessment turns the story into a clear picture before anyone tries to fix it.
+Something keeps returning, and every meeting finds a different reason.
+The assessment turns that story into a measured picture before anyone pays for a fix.

 What to bring